 - Students with specific ‘up-to-date’ knowledge are used to come into contact with trade fair visitors.

-If you want more information on this programme at the Fruit Logistica 2018 trade fair, or you want your business or organisation to take part in a similar programme at the Fruit Logistica 2019 trade fair?Contact Sharon Janmaat
+If you want more information about the Fruit Logistica 2018 trade fair, or you want your business or organisation to take part in a similar programme at the Fruit Logistica 2019 trade fair?Contact Sharon Janmaat

 At the 2017 Fruit Logistica Trade Fair in Berlin, 23 students from different educational levels and 6 educational institutions studied the innovative power of the fruit and vegetable sector representatives present, in the context of the ‘Food for the Future’ programme.